whoismissing/gizmo/README.md

 ```

+Generally the work flow is to:
+1. Use [confgen](./tools/confgen) to generate a JSON config file
+2. Pass the config as the input for gizmo `./gizmo -i example.config`
+3. View the static web page on port 8080
-Generally the work flow is to use [confgen](./tools/confgen) to generate a JSON config file, then pass the config as the input for gizmo `./gizmo -i examle.config`.
-An sqlite3 database will be created storing all of the service checks which can be analyzed later.
+4. An sqlite3 database will be created storing all of the service checks which can be analyzed later

 # Releases